Break and enter offences

 The prior record qualification

-Guideline (iii) above — “The offender has a prior record particularly for like offences” — was disapproved and not followed in the five judge bench decision of R v McNaughton (2006) 66 NSWLR 566 Spigelman CJ at [23]–[24] and Grove J at [66]–[76].
+Guideline (iii) above — “The offender has a prior record particularly for like offences” — was disapproved and not followed in the five judge bench decision of R v McNaughton (2006) 66 NSWLR 566 per Spigelman CJ at [23]–[24] and Grove J at [66]–[76].
 Prior offending is to be ignored when assessing the objective seriousness of the crime.
 It is not an “objective circumstance” for the purposes of the application of the proportionality principle.
 It is not open for a court to use prior convictions to determine the upper boundary of a proportionate sentence: R v McNaughton at [25]; Veen v The Queen (No 2) (1988) 164 CLR 465; Baumer v The Queen (1988) 166 CLR 51.
 However, prior convictions may be relevant to the determination of whether leniency should be extended: Shaw v R [2008] NSWCCA 58 at [21]; Pattison v R [2007] NSWCCA 186 at [39].
 See further Prior record at [10-405].

 Guideline should not be applied arithmetically

 Sentencing for the offence of break, enter and steal is not an arithmetical process of tallying the presence or absence of the aggravating or mitigating features identified in R v Ponfield: R v Webster [2005] NSWCCA 110 at [26].
-In R v Webster, the applicant relied on the absence of most of the aggravating features identified in R v Ponfield (at [22]) to support a submission that the objective seriousness of the offence did not warrant the sentence imposed.
-In rejecting this approach the court stated at [26]:
+In R v Webster, the offender relied on the absence of most of the aggravating features identified in R v Ponfield (at [22]) to support a submission that the objective seriousness of the offence did not warrant the sentence imposed.
+In rejecting this approach the Court stated at [26]:

 the reliance upon the guideline judgment in Ponfield is misconceived.
 Sentencing in relation to these kinds of offences does not involve simply adding up aggravating features.
 It involves a qualitative analysis of the particular facts surrounding the relevant offences, which includes the part played by particular aggravating features …